top of page

 Advocacy

-Investor Choice Advocates Network (ICAN) is a nonprofit public interest litigation organization dedicated to breaking down barriers to entry to capital markets and pushing back against the overreach of the Securities and Exchange Commission (SEC), serving as a legal advocate and voice for investors and entrepreneurs whose efforts help fuel vibrant local and national economies driven by innovation and entrepreneurship.
+Investor Choice Advocates Network (ICAN Law) is a nonprofit public interest litigation organization dedicated to breaking down barriers to entry to capital markets and pushing back against the overreach of the Securities and Exchange Commission (SEC).

 EIN: 87-3986761